Putting money away in an RRSP is the popular Canadian way to save for retirement. And, when you think about it, why not?

-You can carry forward RRSP contribution room that you are unable to use in any particular year.
-This unused contribution room can be carried forward indefinitely – well, until you turn 71 years of age and can no longer have an RRSP account.
+You can carry forward the RRSP contribution room that you cannot use in any particular year.
+This unused contribution room can be carried forward indefinitely…well until you turn 71 years of age and can no longer have an RRSP account.

 The ability to carry forward unused RRSP room means that an inability to contribute due to a lack of funds in any one year will not result in a loss of contribution room, but it will accumulate instead.